YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 The :code:`BufferTArray` receiving the :code:`TpS()` method is a list of local variables whose values should be saved, and restored to their original values when the transaction restarts.
-If :code:`elemsUsed` is zero, no local variables are saved and restored; and if :code:`elemsUsed` is 1, and that sole element references the string "*" all local variables are saved and restored.
+If the :code:`cbuftary` structures have not been allocated or :code:`elemsUsed` is zero, no local variables are saved and restored; and if :code:`elemsUsed` is 1, and that sole element references the string "*" all local variables are saved and restored.

 A case-insensitive value of "BA" or "BATCH" for :code:`transid` indicates to YottaDB that it need not ensure Durability for this